RogerBaklund/LayoutProcessor/README.md

 #### `!if`/`!elseif`/`!else` Conditional statements

 These commands are used for conditional execution. `!elseif` and `!else` can only be used immediatly after an `!if` or an `!elseif`.
-You can only have one `!else`.
+You can have multiple `!elseif` but only one `!else`.
 You can have nested `!if` inside another `!if`.
 How deep you can nest is limited only by `MAX_RECURSION_DEPTH` (default 255).
 Unlike PHP the expression to evaluate does not need to be in parentheses, but it must be a valid PHP expression.
 Long expressions can be broken on multiple lines, but they must of course be indented.

 After the expression a colon and a new line is required.
 Even for short single statement blocks you can **not** put the statement on the same line as the condition.
 Indentation is (as always) also required.

-The `!else` statement has no condition, it allows a statement on the same line, and the colon is optional.
+The `!else` statement has no condition, the provided code block is executed only if the `!if` conditon and all `!elseif` conditions are false.
-See examples of this below.

     !if $foo == 'bar':
       FooBar

     !if $obj->method():
       "Ok!
+    !else:
-    !else: "Failed!
+      "Failed!

     !if $height > 400:
       !if $width > 800:
         HighVeryWideOutput
       !elseif $width > 400:
         HighWideOutput
-      !else: HighNarrowOutput
       !else:
+        HighNarrowOutput
+    !else:
       !if $width > 400:
         WideOutput
+      !else:
-      !else SmallOutput
+        SmallOutput

 **NOTE:** `!elif` is defined as an alias for `!elseif`.
 You can use either, but if there are errors the error messages will always report it as error in `!elseif`.